handpoint/doc/android/androidintegrationguide.md

     public boolean getTrxStatus() {
         //Allows you to know the status of a transaction by providing the transactionReference.
         //The transactionReference must be a unique identifier (UUID v4).
-        //We will receive the result of this operation in transactionResultReady event return api.getTransactionStatus("00000000-0000-0000-0000-000000000000");
+        //This functionality is only available for SmartPos devices (PAX) return api.getTransactionStatus("00000000-0000-0000-0000-000000000000");
-    }
+        //You will receive the TransactionResult object of this operation in transactionResultReady event }

     @Override